 Taxpayers willing to file paper returns and forms can choose from three IRS-approved payment processing vendors:

-Note that paper vouchers aren’t required for quarterly estimated tax payments made by credit card.
-All three vendors accept Visa, Mastercard, and American Express credit cards, plus popular mobile wallet providers.
+Note that you don’t need to turn in paper vouchers for quarterly estimated tax payments you make by credit card.
+All three vendors accept Visa, Mastercard, and American Express plus popular mobile wallet providers.

-Taxpayers who prefer to e-file their returns can chose from four IRS-approved processors for end-of-year payments, extension payments, and other types of tax payments accompanied by IRS forms:
+Taxpayers who prefer to e-file their returns can chose from the same three IRS-approved processors for end-of-year payments, extension payments, and other types of tax payments accompanied by IRS forms.

 Check the IRS Frequency Limit Table by Type of Tax Payment for more information on when and how often you can make various types of tax payments.